Faculty of Engineering

 Apprentices who do not provide a suitable Level 2 English certificate, and do not hold an appropriate English language equivalent qualification from this list, will also need to provide an International English Language Testing System (IELTS) result that is dated within the last two years.
 The minimum requirement for this programme is an overall score of 6.0, with no less than a 5.5 in each of the individual elements.
 The university’s policy around this can be found here

-£27,000.
-Programme costs are paid by the employer who may be eligible for funding, there is no cost to the apprentice.
+Programme fees are paid by the employer either via the apprenticeship levy or they may be eligible for funding in the form of coinvestment from the government, there is no cost to the apprentice

 Campus